 Vice President of Molecular Products

 Prior to joining Applied BioCode, Dr. Aye was the Technical Director, Assay Development at Focus Diagnostics (subsidiary of Quest Diagnostics).
 He developed and commercialized IVD products, including SimplexaTM Mycoplasma pneumoniae assay, Influenza A H1N1, and Flu A/B & RSV assay, as well as Simplexa Direct chemistry and Sample-to-Answer molecular detection system.
 He has developed and launched over 40 molecular products, including ASR, GPR, RUO, CE IVD and FDA 510(k) cleared products.
 Dr. Aye obtained his doctoral degree in Biology from the University of California, Irvine.

-Andy Chao has served start-up to fortune 100 Companies as an auditor, consultant, and management role.
-He has extensive healthcare experience with an accredited hospital holding company, medical device manufacture, pharmaceutical, and diagnostic companies.
+Andy Chao has served start-up sized to fortune 100 sized companies as an auditor, consultant, and management role.
+He has had extensive healthcare experience with accredited hospital holding companies, medical device manufacturers, pharmaceutical, and diagnostic companies.
 He co-leads SEC S-1 audit and filing with Big Five accounting firm.
 He drafts accounting pronouncements under US GAAP and IFRS for multi-billion dollar consumer products, diagnostic, and technology clients.
-Consulting financial controls and reviews for medical device manufacture and pharmaceutical, he has helped the clients streamline the process and save $1.2 million and $3 million, respectively.
-As a management for the accredited hospital and consumer product companies, he manages quarterly SEC reporting, internal controls, financial planning, and periodic financial audits.
+Consulting financial controls and reviews for medical device manufacturers and pharmaceutical companies, he has helped his clients streamline processes and save $1.2 million and $3 million, respectively.
+Having managed accredited hospital and consumer product companies, he manages quarterly SEC reporting, internal controls, financial planning, and periodic financial audits for Applied BioCode.

 Director of Technical Services